shivani-pawar1/Calculator/README.md

 # Calculator
-I developed this project using html and css.
+I developed this calculator using html and css.